 Lemon Blueberry Pound Cake

-Bright citrus flavor and juicy berries together–what could be better?
-Lemon Blueberry Pound Cake the moist, sweet and easy to make treat you need this spring!
+Lemon Blueberry Pound Cake brings bright citrus flavor and juicy berries together.
+What could be better?
+This amazing cake is the moist, sweet and easy to make treat you need this spring!
 A perfect blend of bursting blueberries and refreshing citrus will be on the menu when you serve up a slice of this cake.

 A piece of lemon blueberry cake on a plate,